 What are room data sheets?

 Room data sheets (RDSs) are structured overviews of the requirements that apply to the specific room types in a building.
-They are a key part of any project brief for a building project (referred to as architectural programs in the US).
+They are a key part of any project brief / architectural program for a building project.

 In their classic book Problem seeking: an architectural programming primer (2012), architects William Peña and Steven Parshall define room data sheets as “a means and a method to define the ‘inside’ of a space, addressing architectural, material and engineering requirements, furniture layouts and relevant equipment”.

-It is worth noting that the term room data sheet is not entirely correct because it suggests that data sheets only relate to a building’s enclosed spaces (rooms), whereas in reality they can encompass open spaces (e.g. an open-plan office), outdoor spaces (e.g. a playground) and infrastructural spaces (e.g. an access road).
+It is worth noting that the term room data sheet is not entirely correct because it suggests that they only concern the building’s enclosed spaces (rooms), where in reality, they can also encompass open spaces (e.g. an open-plan office), outdoor spaces (e.g. a playground) and infrastructural spaces (e.g. an access road).

 In this article, we’ll explain how you can use BriefBuilder to create room data sheets for your project.